ZyadKhaled-ZK/XenoWatch/README.md

-# XenoPulse
+# XenoWatch

-XenoPulse is a lightweight Windows C++ application that monitors the activity of XenForo forum members.
+XenoWatch is a lightweight Windows C++ application that monitors the activity of XenForo forum members.
 It periodically checks the "Last seen" status on a member's profile and logs any changes, allowing you to track activity in real-time.

 ---